by Resource Associates @ grantwriters.net

 Often, the problem with an ineffective grant proposal isn’t the quality of the writing, the reputation of the requesting organization, or the worthiness of its stakeholders and community.
 Instead, what often diminishes a proposal’s effectiveness is a failure to thoroughly address the expectations of the grantor.
 Many proposals do a wonderful job of demonstrating the value of the organization doing the asking but fail to address specific requirements set forth by the granting agency or are not adequately tailored to speak to their specific audience.

-While it can be smart to use templates to repurpose key messaging and information, it is critical to make sure each grant proposal thoroughly addresses specific requests and concerns outlined by the potential funding agency and is customized to speak to that specific agency.
+While it can be smart to use templates to repurpose key messaging and information, it is critical to make sure each grant proposal thoroughly addresses specific requests and concerns outlined by the potential funding agency and is customized to speak to the specific agency.
 Create a spreadsheet listing every requirement set forth by the funding agency and make sure your proposal addresses every single one of them.

 2. They focus on opportunity and capacity to build a better tomorrow rather than on the bleakness of any given present.